drupalprojects/geofield_map/README.md

 besides the only [Google Map](https://developers.google.com/maps/web/) type one.

 Moreover it adds:
-- the ability search an address throughout a Geocoder Field, with Autocompletion based on the Google Places API,
+- the ability to search an address throughout a Geocoder Field, with Autocompletion based on the Google Places API,
 - a Reverse Geocoding on the same field based on the map click or marker dragging, etc.,